anna-filou/anna-filou.github.io/reading.md

   author: Rik Lomas
   read: '2023'
   pages: 446
-  my-notes: |-
+  my-notes: "I actually started this way back in 2021… Then I chickened out once I
-    I actually started this way back in 2021… Then I chickened out once I reached the chapter on JavaScript.
-(I needn't be afraid.)
-Fast forward to January 2023, when I needed to learn some JavaScript *fast*, and I finished it in two days.
+    reached the chapter on JavaScript.
+(I needn’t be afraid.)
+Fast forward to January 2023, when I needed to learn some JavaScript *fast*, and I finished it in two days.\n\nThis book definitely **supercharged my confidence in coding** and it was genuinely fun to read!
+That said, it’s full of typos and even has some omissions.

-    This book definitely supercharged my confidence in coding and it was genuinely fun to read!
-That says, it's full of typos and even has some omissions.
-For a paid guide, I'd expect someone would have corrected those.
+    I’d expect someone would have corrected those, since it’s a paid guide. "
 - title: The Magic Fish
   read: '2022'
   cover: "/uploads/book-the-magic-fish.jpg"